apettiigrew/invoice-config/README.md

-# Invoice Config
+### Invoice Config

-This repository serves as configuration management for a distributed microservices environment.
-The microservices that this configuration repository interacts with can be found here: https://github.com/apettiigrew/invoice-microservices
+This repository manages configuration for a distributed microservices environment.
+The microservices that interact with this configuration repository can be found here: [invoice-microservices.](https://github.com/apettiigrew/invoice-microservices)

-Note: This configuraiton acts as eg on how to utilize github repository as a configuration.
-There might be data classified as senstive and not appropriate for production.
+Note: This configuration serves as an example of how to use a GitHub repository for configuration management.
+It may contain sensitive data that is not suitable for production.

-To uilize this method in real production, this repository should not be publicly accessible and there are guides that can be followed if needs be: https://docs.spring.io/spring-cloud-config/docs/current/reference/html/#_environment_repository
+To use this method in a real production environment, this repository should not be publicly accessible.
+You can follow the official guides for secure implementation: Spring Cloud Config Documentation.